As an Amazon Associate, I earn from qualifying purchases.

 3/4 cup uncooked jasmine rice, 1 tbsp olive oil, 1 tsp salt, 1/2 cup onion, 3 cloves garlic, 3 cups cooked turkey, 1 cup canned black beans, 1 cup corn kernels

-• Pour the enchiladas sauce and boiling chicken stock over the top of the rice mixture.
+• Pour the enchilada sauce and boiling chicken stock over the top of the rice mixture.
 Use a fork to make sure all the rice is covered by the liquid.

-1 cup enchiladas sauce, 1 cup boiling chicken stock
+1 cup enchilada sauce, 1 cup boiling chicken stock

 • Cover with foil and bake for 35 minutes.
 Pro tip: lightly spritz the underside of the foil with cooking spray before covering the baking dish and putting it in the oven.

-• After 35 minutes, remove the pan from the oven and top with cheese.
+• After 35 minutes, remove the pan from the oven and top with cheese (if using).

 1 cup shredded cheddar